mohammed5920/pysaic/readme.md

 So how does it store whole videos in RAM for each pixel at 1000x detail?
 It doesn't.
 PySaic implements a predictive layered streaming system modelled after video game tech designed to balance performance, I/O and RAM usage considerations.
 It can scale down to tens of megabytes for normal usage and maintains full video tile streaming comfortably with around 8GB of RAM budget.
 Zoom in on a complex hybrid mosaic, and the system will evict least recently used tiles to make space for a full resolution version of the frames requested that are then mip-mapped to fit on screen.
 This allows for 1 fetch for multiple levels of zoom.

 ## Limitations
+- Since a significant amount of the script is written entirely in Numba, it can stutter the first couple of times it's ran, as it compiles all the functions.

 - Python, PyGame & Pillow/OpenCV worked for the original idea I was writing at the time (render a low-res image mosaic to a file) but at a parallelised scale they're not the optimal choice of technology.
 A rewrite that directly uses FFMPEG & OpenGL would be significantly faster.

 - To save on RAM & CPU, nearest-neighbour downscaling is used in the tile streaming pipeline, which leads to aliasing when zooming between mip levels.